aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   snippets to produce typical (or starter) `aws-sam` debug configurations
 -   when no launch.json file is present in a workspace, VS Code exposes functionality that allows users to request auto-generated Debug Configurations.
 In this situation, the toolkit generates an `aws-sam` Debug Configuration for all `AWS::Serverless::Function` Resources detected within all SAM Templates located in the workspace.

-Example Debug Configuration entries can be found in the Appendix - Sample Debug Configurations
+Example Debug Configuration entries can be found in the [Appendix](#sample-debug-configurations)

 Debug Configurations are the idiomatic approach to running and debugging software in VS Code.
 They are also a reusable component - the Toolkit generates and executes these at runtime to trigger debug sessions (CodeLenses is one example of this).
 Debug Configurations are the main experience for debugging SAM Template resources in the Toolkit.